Last Updated on October 24, 2022 by Ellen

 Many attractions are beginning to ban selfie sticks which led me to ask “Are there selfie stick alternatives?”
 While the ban started slowly, Disney announced a ban on selfie sticks after a passenger on one of their roller-coasters took out a selfie stick.
 The roller coaster was shut down due to safety concerns.

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Selfie Stick Alternatives

-Selfie sticks are used to move phone cameras further away from you in order to get a better “selfie” or self portrait.
-If you’ve ever tried to take a selfie, you’ve probably found that getting your whole face along with whatever background or other person you want in the photo is definitely a challenge.
-This is applies not only to those that enjoy snapping photos of themselves on vacation but also for bloggers who use selfie sticks to take photos of their outfit of the day or of them promoting their client’s products.
+Selfie sticks are used to move phone cameras further away from you in order to get a better “selfie” or self-portrait.
+If you’ve ever tried to take a selfie, you’ve probably found that getting your whole face along with whatever background or other people you want in the photo is definitely a challenge.

-- Use a timer on your camera.
+Use a timer on your camera.
 Grab a tripod and use the timer on your camera to delay taking the photo.
 Get in position and snap. iOS 8 for iPhones has a camera timer included.
 Tripods work wonderfully with smartphones.
 Or, you might want to try the GorillaPod for more flexibility.

 Try a stick and shoot camera.
 Several have been popping up in the last few months.
 These are handy miniature cameras that you can basically stick almost anywhere.
 That lets you get the best possible angle for your photo.
 This one is very popular.

 Try an app.
 The CamMe Selfie App lets you gesture to your iPhone to tell it when to take a photo.
 Just set up your phone, get everyone in place and gesture.
 Best of all, it’s free on iTunes for iPhones and iPads.